- File operations - read, write, and edit files in your project with tools that enable agents to manage and modify code and documentation.

 Use skills

 Skills are reusable agent capabilities that provide specialized workflows and domain knowledge.
 You can use skills to provide your deep agent with new capabilities and expertise.
 Deep agent skills follow the Agent Skills standard.
 Once you have added skills your deep agent will automatically make use of them and update them as you use the agent and provide it with additional information.
-If you would like to explicitly prompt your deep agent to update skills and memory based on the current context from the thread use the/remember command which loads a custom instruction to review the context and perform updates.
+Use/remember to explicitly prompt the agent to update skills and memory from the current conversation.

 Add skills